-Aurora Fiddle Society promotes fiddling in Yellowknife and and throughout the North Slave region.
+Aurora Fiddle Society promotes fiddling in Yellowknife and throughout the North Slave region.
 We work cooperatively with other organizations, such as the Kole Crook Fiddle Association; which has a territory wide mandate.

-The Society owes its foundings to the "Strings Across the Sky" program.
+The Society owes its origins to the "Strings Across the Sky" program.
 The program was founded in 1987 in Inuvik by Andrea Hansen of the Toronto Symphony Orchestra.
 Hansen had identified an interest and aptitude for fiddling in the North and worked tirelessly to provide youth with the opportunity to learn to play the fiddle.
 Throughout the communities, many people volunteered countless hours through workshops and performances to revive the history of fiddling.
 Twenty years later, the Yellowknife chapter of "Strings Across the Sky" decided to develop a Yellowknife-centric fiddling organization and opted for independence.
 So, in January 2008, Aurora Fiddle Society was registered under the NWT Societies Act.
 The Kole Crook Fiddle Association, one of our partners, continues to deliver fiddle programs outside of Yellowknife.

 We offer weekend workshops 3-5 times a year; with professional musicians from the north and across Canada providing instruction.
 These workshops are open to fiddlers of all ages; we have "first timer" classes, advanced classes, and several classes in between.
 Many of our members also attend workshops in other areas of Canada - from Cape Breton to Vancouver Island and points in-between.

 Our Fiddle Cat and Junior Fiddle Cat programs offer children, aged 7 and up, an opportunity to learn to perform fiddle tunes by playing in a group.
-The performing FIddle Cats are a group of 8 very talented musicians, led by Andrea Bettger.
+The performing Fiddle Cats are a group of 8 very talented musicians, led by Andrea Bettger.
 They can be booked for private and public events.

 There are two performing groups associated with the Aurora Fiddle Society